-Unfortunately, weather conditions are often what controls water clarity.
+Unfortunately, weather conditions are often what control water clarity.
 When it has rained for several days straight or winds have whipped the lake into a mud bath, fishing success for walleye routinely drops off dramatically.
 Using Fish Flash in heavily stained to dirty water conditions makes a huge difference triggering strikes in these tough conditions.

 “Walleye aren’t going to strike at baits they can’t see,” says Romanack.
 “Fish Flash does a great job of improving the visibility of trolling gear even when fishing in dirty water conditions.”